-Windows comes with a keyboard for smiley characters.
-Find out here where to find it and how to open and use the built-in emoji keyboard that comes free with Windows 11 and Windows 10 to enter emojis everywhere.
+Struggling to find the promised smiley keyboard for Windows?
+Looking for handy shortcuts to adding emoji and special symbols anywhere?
+Find out here how to open and use the built-in emoji keyboard that comes free with Windows 11 and Windows 10 to enter emojis with ease.

 The pond ripples as dragonflies kiss the water Two dots and a line